Esri/nearby-android/nearby-app/README.md

 ### Calculating Bearing and Distance
 To determine distance and bearing, the [geometry engine](https://developers.arcgis.com/android/latest/api-reference/reference/com/esri/arcgisruntime/geometry/GeometryEngine.html) is used to calculate the [geodesic distance](https://geonet.esri.com/groups/coordinate-reference-systems/blog/2014/09/01/geodetic-distances-how-long-is-that-line-again) between the device location and each nearby point of interest.
 Measuring distance, determining spatial relationships, and altering geometries can be done locally on the mobile client.

-When using the current device location in geospatial calculations, a spatial reference for the device location must be defined since the location returned by Google's location service doesn't specify a spatial reference.
+When using the current device location in geospatial calculations, a spatial reference must be defined since the location returned by Google's location service doesn't specify a spatial reference.
 ```java
 LinearUnit linearUnit = new LinearUnit(LinearUnitId.METERS);
 AngularUnit angularUnit = new AngularUnit(AngularUnitId.DEGREES);